-The faculty at Pittsburgh Theological Seminary is committed to excellence in our teaching and is always striving to better serve our students.
+The faculty of Pittsburgh Theological Seminary is committed to excellence in teaching and is always striving to better serve students.
 But how do we know what we need to do better?
 That is where the work of assessment comes in.

-The assessment of student learning outcomes at Pittsburgh Theological Seminary is the practical expression of two things:
+The assessment of student learning outcomes at PTS is the practical expression of two things:

 Assessment is the systematic way the faculty investigates how we are doing as a team of teachers by looking closely at how our students are doing as a group in relation to the learning outcomes we have for each of our academic programs.
-We assess some learning outcomes from each program each year, examining a random sample of papers, examinations, projects, theses, sermons, field education reports, and other sorts of assignments, evaluating what we find there in a systematic way.
+We assess some learning outcomes from each program each year, examining a random sample of papers, examinations, projects, theses, sermons, field education reports, and other sorts of assignments, and systematically evaluating what we find.

 Once we have come to some conclusions about how students are doing in relation to a particular program learning outcome, we make changes that we think will improve student performance in the future.

-These are just a few of the many proposals and changes that resulted from our assessment work over the past two academic years, and there will be many more to come as we continue to be curious about how our students are doing and working to keep the educational promises we make in each of our programs.
-Questions about the assessment of student learning outcomes at Pittsburgh Theological Seminary?
-Contact the current faculty director of assessment at email@example.com.
+These are just a few of the many proposals and changes that resulted from recent assessment work, and there will be many more to come as we continue to be curious about how our students are doing and working to keep the educational promises we make in each of our programs.
+Have questions about the assessment of student learning outcomes at Pittsburgh Theological Seminary?
+Contact Angela Hancock, vice president for academic affairs and dean of faculty, at .